carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 Few months ago, I wanted to start a personal project to keep track of my travel expenses.
 I was in a kind of rush because at that time, I was almost in the middle of my gap year, I wanted to focus on implementing main functionality and get an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) (minimum viable product) the sooner the better, so I thought it was the right time to try out [Create React App] or [CRA].

-[CRA] allows you to have a production ready [PWA] in [React], which is awesome.
-They take care of configuration and package dependencies, you only have to take care of dependencies you need for your project.
+[CRA] allows you to have a production ready [PWA] in [React] quickly, which is awesome.
+They take care of configuration and package dependencies, you only have to take care of dependencies you need for your project and of course, implement your project, [CRA] is good, but is not magic.

-As I said, I wanted to be implementing business logic ASAP, so together with using [CRA], I also took other decisions/shortcuts driven by the need of speeding up the development pace, I will talk about them in following sections.
+As I said, I wanted to be implementing business logic ASAP, so together with using [CRA], I also took other decisions/shortcuts driven by the need of speeding up the development pace, I will talk about those choices in following sections describing some drawbacks and benefits.

 # Chosen Technology Stack for [Budget Tracker]